Whether we’re teaching a newcomer or an Academy-award winning actor, our approach is the same. It’s about choosing how you want to use yourself.”

 Partner

-Born in Poland, Kristof Konrad is an actor, acting coach, movement director, teacher of the Alexander Technique, and co-director of Alexander Techworks with Jean-Louis Rodrigue.
-For over twenty years, he has successfully worked as an actor in both the United States and Europe, which gives him the unique opportunity to better understand and serve his students as both a teacher and fellow actor.
+Born in Poland, Kristof Konrad is an actor, acting coach, breath and voice coach, character movement coach, teacher of the Alexander Technique, and co-director of Alexander Techworks with Jean-Louis Rodrigue.
+For over 24 years, he has successfully worked as an actor in both the United States and Europe, giving him the unique opportunity to better understand and serve his students as both a teacher and fellow actor.

 Kristof trained as an actor at the National Dramatic Academy in Warsaw, Poland (M.F.A. in Theatre) and the Alexander Fersen Academy in Rome, Italy.
 While in Poland, he studied and worked with theatre and film masters Jerzy Grotowski and Andrzej Wajda.
 Kristof discovered the Alexander Technique while working in the USA.
 He was fascinated by its effectiveness in improving the level of acting and coping with the stress associated with performing and everyday life.
-He spent three years training as an Alexander Technique teacher with Jean-Louis Rodrigue and many others at Alexander Training Institute of Los Angeles, where he also received his certification.
+He spent three years training as an Alexander Technique teacher with Jean-Louis Rodrigue and many others at Alexander Training Institute of Los Angeles, where he also received his certification in 2021.
+He also completed his postgraduate training with Jessica Wolf in the Art of Breathing and was certified in 2014.

-Kristof has taught for the Berlin International Film Festival, Verbier Festival & Academy in Switzerland, and the UBS Verbier Youth Orchestra.
+Kristof has taught as a guest teacher at the Verbier Festival & Academy in Switzerland, the UBS Verbier Youth Orchestra, and the UCLA Herb Alpert Music School.

 Actor